bmarsh9/gapps/README.md

 export SQLALCHEMY_DATABASE_URI="postgresql://db1:db1@postgres/db1"
 ```

-##### Setting up the database
+##### Resetting the database
-When setting the `export SETUP_DB=yes` variable, Gapps will initialize the database.
-If this env variable is set, the database will be deleted and recreated.
+When starting Gapps for the first time, it will automatically create the database models.
+If you want to reset the data (e.g. delete all data), you can set the `RESET_DB` env variable such as `export RESET_DB=yes`.

 ##### Running Gapps for development
 Sometimes you may want to run Gapps outside of Docker.
 You can do this by starting the Postgres container and then starting Gapps in the foreground.